 Released in late 2020, Bose's new Sport Earbuds are smaller and sleeker versions of the company's previous SoundSport Free earbuds.
 Each earbud has up to five hours of battery life, with a charging case that provides up to 10 extra hours.
 They are available in three different colors: Triple Black, Baltic Blue, and Glacier White.

-These are sport-focused versions of Klipsch's second-generation T5 wireless earbuds.
-The Klipsch T5 II True Wireless Sport still are some of the best-sound wireless earbuds you can buy, but they've been designed with a new ear-piece and come with a number of new eartips and earwings to better fit in your ears.
+The Klipsch T5 II True Wireless Sport still are some of the best-sound wireless earbuds you can buy, but these "Sport" versions have been designed with a new ear-piece and come with a number of new eartips and earwings to better fit in your ears.
 Maybe the most striking feature is its charging case; it's water-tight and basically drop-proof, but more importantly it's integrated with little gel beads to soak up moisture; you can place your earbuds right back in the case after your workout and they'll dry themselves out.

-Released in mid-2021, Master & Dynamic's MW08 Sport are slightly higher-end versions of the company's MW08 wireless earbuds.
-The "sport" versions look, fit and work mostly the same — yes, they have active noise-cancellation — but they add a couple improvements to justify the $50 price bump.
+Released in mid-2021, the MW08 Sport are slightly higher-end versions of Master & Dynamic's MW08 wireless earbuds.
+The "sport" versions look, fit and work mostly the same — yes, they still have active noise-cancellation — but they add a couple improvements to justify the $50 price bump.
 They support wireless charging (a first for M&D).
 The earbuds are made out of more scratch-resistance sapphire glass (rather than ceramic).
 And the charging case has a Kevlar finish.
 The only other difference is that they come with foam tips (as well as silicone tips) to provide more fit options.
 Funny enough, the "sport" versions have the same sweat-resistance rating (IPX5) as the regular MW08.
 They also don't come silicone earwings, like the company's previous sport-focused wireless earbuds, the MW07 Go (below), for an even more secure fit.

 These are “active” versions of the Jabra Elite 75t that were released earlier in 2020.
 What that means is that they’re identical in every way, except they’re more water-resistant, they have a stickier coating so they stay in your ear better, and they’re slightly more expensive.
-Aside from that, these are some of the best all-around wireless earbuds you buy in 2020.
+Aside from that, these are some of the best all-around wireless earbuds you buy.

 Google released the Pixel Buds A-Series in mid-2021 and subsequently discontinued the more expensive Pixel Buds (second-generation).
 The newer models look and fit exactly the same, but strip away some of the premium features (like wireless charging and swipe controls) to bring down the price.
 These are excellent wireless earbuds for working out thanks to their small size, earwing design and water-resistance rating (IPX4).
 (You can use them with your iPhone, but they are best suited for Pixel owners because of their Google Assistant integration.)